Automated Security Doors

-Automated security doors provide number of advantages over manned or guarded entrances.
-They are automatically controlled by Programmable Logic Controllers (PLC) and configured to perform to best suit the client’s needs.
+Government facilities and offices, including police stations, courthouses, and critical infrastructure, have an unparalleled need for automated access control.
+Automated security doors provide a number of advantages overmanned or guarded entrances.; as they are automatically controlled by Programmable Logic Controllers (PLC) and configured to perform to best suit the specific needs of your site.

-Isotec’s “Auto Attendant” feature enables the security doors to act independent of human interface in fully automated capacity.
-Additional sensors in the security door system include a metal detector, occupancy and motion detectors, still & video cameras, and left object detection sensors.
+Isotec’s “Auto Attendant” feature enables our commercial security doors to act independently of human interface in a fully automated capacity.
+While additional sensors in the security door include a metal detector, occupancy and motion detectors, still and video cameras, and left object detection sensors.

-Another mission-critical feature of Isotec security doors is their UL 752 ballistic capability.
-The frames and glazing materials used can be designed to withstand high powered rounds from an AK-47.
+The frames and glazing materials have a UL 752 ballistic capability, meaning that they can be designed to withstand high powered rounds from an AK-47.

-Commercial security doors are typically used to prevent weapons from entering building or to prevent tailgating.
-Since no two buildings are alike Isotec specializes in site-specific designs that match the aesthetics of the buildings they protect.
+Commercial security doors are typically used to prevent weapons from entering a building or to prevent tailgating.
+Since no two buildings are alike, Isotec specializes in site-specific designs that match the aesthetics of the buildings they protect.
+For instance:

-Automated security doors guarantee 100% objectivity to perform as required to maintain facility safety and security.
-In addition, government & commercial security doors are more economical than manned entrances, and usually, pay for themselves in less than 2 years.
+So by using, automated security doors, you can guarantee 100% objectivity to perform as required to maintain facility safety and security.
+In fact, using this style of commercial security doors allows you to save money, as these automated entrances more economical than manned entrances, and usually, they pay for themselves in less than 2 years.

 In 2012 Isotec’s security doors were awarded the Certificate of Designation by the Department of Homeland Security (DHS) as Qualified Anti-terrorism Technologies.
 This approval allows for certain liability protections against acts of terrorism.
 In addition to legal protections, the DHS has set the safety and security standards for automates security door entrances.

 Isotec’s automated security door systems can have as many lanes as required by a facility.
 Most systems are either single or two-lane systems.